singhtejus/Materials-detection-AI/index.md

 # Final Milestone

  My final milestone was to get my code running on a web app.
-The code still runs on the Raspberry Pi, but now has a simple interface in the form of a web appp, which allows anyone on the web to input an image and get an output prediction.
+The code still runs on the Raspberry Pi, but now has a simple interface in the form of a website, which allows anyone on the web to input an image and get an output prediction.

 <img src = "https://cdn.discordapp.com/attachments/856058763894063114/867834822596886538/unknown.png">